Re-entering the workforce

 - an opportunity to build work relationships and network.

 Finding a job is often about contacts and networking.
 Many jobs aren't advertised, so be creative:

-- If you enjoyed your previous job, your old boss may offer flexible working arrangements for your return to work.
+- your old boss may offer flexible working arrangements for your return to work

 Training and study